 In a square, the diagonals bisect each other.
 This is a general property of any parallelogram.
 And as a square is a special parallelogram, which has all the parallelogram’s basic properties, this is true for a square as well.

-We have proven this property for any parallelogram, and we’ll repeat this proof here for square.
+We have already proven this property for any parallelogram.
+And today, we will repeat this proof here specifically for square.

 ABCD is a square.
 Show that its diagonals bisect each other, that is prove that AO=OC and BO=OD.

-We will use congruent triangles, just like we did in the general case, because that is the simplest way to show that two line segments are equal.
+When we attempt to prove that the diagonals of a square bisect each other, we will use congruent triangles.
+This is exactly what we did in the general case, and it’s the simplest way to show that two line segments are equal.